relaxdiego/whale/README.md

 https://check-your-website.server-daten.de/?q=${component}.${whale_dns_zone}
 ```

-Now we can import that key and cert to ACM:
+### Import the Key and Cert to ACM and Add the UI FQDN to Route53

 ```
 cd ..  # <PROJECT ROOT>